NATIONAL ARCHIVES, DC

 Restrooms, drinking fountains, Archives Shop, Cafe.

-Those with reservations enter through the Special Events door at Constitution Ave. and 7th Street.
+Those with Guided Tour reservations enter through the Special Events door at Constitution Ave. and 7th Street.

 Note: Some Tours may be available only from the Tour Park on a first-come-first-served basis.
 Arrival dates earlier than the online-reservation-window may also be available at the Tour Park.